gperdrizet/bartleby/system-agent-testing/README.md

 --update-prompt PROMPT          Updates the system prompt to PROMPT and restarts chat history.
 --show-config-value PARAMETER   Show the value of generation configuration PARAMETER.
 --update-config PARAMETER VALUE Updates generation configuration PARAMETER to VALUE.
---supported-models              Post supported models to chat.
---swap-model MODEL              Change the model type used for generation.
---document-title                Posts current Google Doc document title to chat.
---make-docx N                   Makes and uploads docx document to Google Drive where N is the
-                                reverse index in chat history, e.g. 1 is the last message, 2 the second to last etc. If N is omitted, defaults to last message.
 ```

+Going to skip adding these for now.
+The fact that there are so many parameters to update makes me think it won't work very well.
+We are probably better off letting the user set generation config. parameters via the traditional chat commands interface.
+Same goes for the generation prompt.
+I'm guessing that our fine-tuned T5 will have trouble correctly isolating the new prompt text from the user.

 ## 7. Testing notes

 1. Updating the model input buffer size chokes, not sure where - seemed like it was working in testing.
-2. Looks like out fine tuned T5 started getting confused between the 3rd and 4th sets of new commands It's having trouble differentiating between input buffer and max output token updates.
+2. Looks like our fine tuned T5 started getting confused between the 3rd and 4th sets of new commands It's having trouble differentiating between input buffer and max output token updates.

 I think we really need to see a probability distribution over the top many commands the agent thinks the user's message means.
 For example, 'complete the statement: the early bird' makes it reset the chat logs, hahaha.
 I have to laugh at that one.